SML-Fin/SML-Fin.github.io/index.md

 # Seminar Series
 Thursday 3-4pm (GMT) (unless otherwise specified)

-Participants can join our [mailing list](mailto:smlfin-subscribe@maillist.ox.ac.uk?subject=Subscribe) to receive notifcations about the seminar series.
+Participants can join our [mailing list](mailto:smlfin-subscribe@maillist.ox.ac.uk?subject=Subscribe) to receive notifications about the seminar series.

 Organizers plan events in a hybrid format allowing participants on-site at the [Oxford-Man Institute of Quantitative Finance](https://oxford-man.ox.ac.uk/) to connect with participants off-site through Zoom.